ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 .. rubric:: Footnotes

-.. [#all_available_bars] Upper limit for the total number of bars on chart is about 10000 for *Pro/Premium* users. *Free* users are able to see about 5000 bars.
+.. [#all_available_bars] The upper limit for the total number of historical bars is about 10000 for *Pro/Premium* users. *Free* users are able to see about 5000 bars.